mlnotebook/RCA/README.md

 The output is two-fold

-* a visual representation on-screen showing the distribution of reference images by DSC along with the overall output of best DSC and surface-distance metrics
+* a visual representation on-screen showing the distribution of reference images by DSC along with the overall output of best DSC and surface-distance metrics.
+The atlas (reference image) that contributed the score is also shown e.g. `Atlas: 0`
 * a `.mat` file in `output_folder/data` which contains the DSC and surface distance metrics per class and for the whole-segmentation case for each reference image. i.e. each reference image gets a `n x 5` matrix of metric values where `n` is the number of classes.
 The overall prediction is also stored in the `.mat`.

 ## Usage